-Imagine you are a scientist that has the ability to time-travel to the year 2060, 37 years into the future.
-You make a trip into one possible future and see a fictitious dialogue between a doctor and a patient in the Singapore healthcare system.
+Imagine you're a scientist with the ability to time-travel to the year 2060—37 years into the future.
+You take a trip into one possible future and witness a fictitious dialogue between a doctor and a patient in the Singapore healthcare system.

 Doctor: "Alamak, Uncle Tan!
-You look more hiao than usual today.
+You look more radiant than usual today.
 How are you feeling?"

 Patient: "Aiya, Doctor, you know lah, I'm feeling much better.
-I heard that the healthcare system in Singapore is one of the most advanced in the world now today in 2060.
-It is providing high-quality, affordable healthcare, not only to Singapore citizens, but also globally to everyone in the world.
-It maintains high-quality care while expanding globally and reducing costs.
-True or not?”
+I've heard that the healthcare system in Singapore is now one of the most advanced in the world.
+It provides high-quality, affordable healthcare not only to Singaporean citizens but also to people around the globe.
+Is it true that the system maintains high-quality care while expanding globally and reducing costs?"

-Doctor: "Eh, Uncle Tan, of course, it is true lah!
-The government has continued to invest heavily in healthcare infrastructure, research, and education, resulting in a highly skilled and competent workforce of healthcare professionals.
-We have the most shiok healthcare system in the world!"
+Doctor: "Eh, Uncle Tan, of course, it's true lah!
+The government has continued to invest heavily in healthcare infrastructure, research, and education.
+This has resulted in a highly skilled and competent workforce of healthcare professionals.
+We have the most impressive healthcare system in the world!"

 Patient: "Wah, really ah?
-That is major breakthrough.
-Tell me more about global expansion?"
+That's a major breakthrough.
+Can you tell me more about the global expansion?"

 Doctor: "Certainly.
 Singapore has established a reputation as a global leader in healthcare innovation and remote medical delivery.
-This is achieved through the continued investment in healthcare infrastructure, education, and research, resulting in a highly skilled and experienced workforce that is able to deliver world-class care at lower costs.
-Additionally, the country could have forged strong partnerships with other countries, providing consulting services and sharing expertise to develop healthcare systems in other parts of the world."
+This success is due to continued investment in healthcare infrastructure, education, and research.
+We have a highly skilled and experienced workforce capable of delivering world-class care at lower costs.
+Additionally, the country has forged strong partnerships with other nations, providing consulting services and sharing expertise to develop healthcare systems around the world."

 Patient: "That's truly amazing.
-I worry about accessibility and affordability.
-Is it expensive or not?”
+I'm concerned about accessibility and affordability though.
+Is healthcare expensive here?"

 Doctor: "Don't worry lah, Uncle Tan.
-Healthcare is cheaper than a cup of kopi-o.
-Advances in technology have helped to reduce the cost significantly.
-The use of artificial intelligence, robotics, and telemedicine has streamlined processes and improved efficiency, allowing healthcare providers to deliver high-quality care at lower costs.
-Additionally, advancements in medical research could have led to the development of new treatments and drugs that are more affordable and accessible to patients.”
+Healthcare costs less than a cup of kopi-o here.
+Advances in technology, such as artificial intelligence, robotics, and telemedicine, have streamlined processes and improved efficiency.
+This allows healthcare providers to deliver high-quality care at lower costs.
+Additionally, advancements in medical research have led to the development of new treatments and medications that are more affordable and accessible."

 Patient: "Oh my gosh!
 I like the sound of that!
 Can everyone benefit from these advancements?"

-Patient: "It sounds like the healthcare in Singapore in 2060 looks very promising.
-I am glad I can benefit from these advancements today.
-And I can have a long life to celebrate my 100-year-old birthday."
+Patient: "It sounds like healthcare in Singapore in 2060 is very promising.
+I'm glad I can benefit from these advancements today and perhaps even live to celebrate my 100th birthday."

-Doctor: "Absolutely, Mr Tan.
-Our goal is always to provide the best possible care to our patients.
-The best-case scenario for Singapore’s healthcare system in 2060 with lower costs and global expansion could be characterized by advanced technology, personalized care, a focus on prevention, and a high level of accessibility and affordability for patients worldwide.
-Remember to stay healthy and happy at a low cost.
+Doctor: "Absolutely, Mr. Tan.
+Our goal is to provide the best possible care to all our patients.
+Singapore's best-case healthcare scenario for 2060—characterized by advanced technology, personalized care, a focus on prevention, and a high level of accessibility and affordability—bodes well for patients worldwide.
+Remember, the key is to stay healthy and happy at a low cost.
 Jia you!"